rimmel73/SIP-touch-ui/README.md

 # SIP Touch UI

-Touch-first SIP plugin for fast station runs from a phone.
+AI vibe coded Touch-first SIP plugin for fast station runs from a phone.

 ## What It Does